Nberton/LeagueAnalyzer/README.md

    to end the program.
 There should be an audible "Beep" signaling the program has ended.
 * Create a ReadMe to record the champion and lane position.

+Created a executable file to help gather data
+* Download 'dist' folder
+* Run through terminal
+* Ensure that you grant accessibility to terminal (see above steps for league)